New for 2019-2020

 Sunday School: 9:30 a.m. to 12:00 p.m.

-Our Principal, Mindy Miller, has nearly 25 years of experience as a teacher and/or administrator in Jewish education.
+Our Religious School coordinator, Rebecca Moeckler, has nearly 35 years of experience as a teacher and/or administrator in Jewish education.
 Our faculty members likewise have many cumulative years of experience in Jewish education, and several are professional teachers.
 Student aides and enrichment teachers bring additional experience and perspective to the classroom.

 Our Sunday School curriculum builds upon itself from year to year, beginning with the basics of Shabbat and the Jewish holidays and progressing to teach units including Bible stories, the synagogue, G-D, the prophets, Israel and the Holocaust.